 Some of these behaviors and characteristics that are common to most if not all, high-quality candidates across all fields and industries are listed below.

-1. Relevant work experience
+1. Relevant work experience of high quality candidates

 Contrary to popular belief, holding advanced degrees or attending highly recognized universities and colleges does not define the quality of a candidate.
 Relevant work experience does.